-In this type of relationship, typically a mom tries to control the relationship according to her will.
-Although this commonly occurs to the mother’s protective nature, too much control can disrupt the relationship, especially as daughters grow into adults.
+In this type of relationship, typically a mom tries to control the relationship.
+Although this commonly occurs due to the mother’s protective nature, too much control can disrupt the relationship, especially if you have a young adult daughter.

 A daughter might try to do everything to please her mom, while the mother doesn’t always respect the desires and freedom of her daughter.
 This can lead to disputes between the parent and her child.

-Due to repeated disagreements and unresolved conflicts, enmity can develop between a mother and her daughter.
+Due to repeated disagreements and unresolved conflicts, hostility can develop between a mother and daughter.
 This is called a competitive relationship.

 Instead of love, trust, and understanding, rivalry develops.
 Just like men, women sometimes become overly competitive with other women in their surroundings.
 This practice can result in the souring of existing relationships.

 According to Freud, childhood development also plays a vital role in defining the type of bond that might develop between a mother and her child.
-However, this is a complex discussion beyond the scope of this article.
+However, these complex relationship issues are beyond the scope of this article.

 4. Role reversal

-Role reversal refers to the pattern in a mother-daughter relationship where an adult daughter has to support her mother financially and/or emotionally.
+Role reversal refers to a difficult mother-daughter relationship where an adult daughter has to support her mother financially and/or emotionally.
 As a result, a daughter’s life is restricted due to the increased dependence of her mom on her.
 This type of relationship typically occurs in the latter stages of the parent’s life.

 When either a mother or daughter distances herself from the other, it creates a gap between them.

-This sometimes happens when a daughter’s emotional needs are not met, for instance, if a mother has divorced or married someone else.
-In the outcome, the daughter tries to find someone else in the family (or elsewhere) for emotional dependence.
+This sometimes happens when women’s emotional needs are not met, for instance, if a mother has divorced or married someone else.
+In the outcome, the daughter tries to find someone else from her own family members (or elsewhere) for emotional dependence.